jamieson-olsen/daphne3/README.md

 ## Spy Buffers

 The input spy buffers are deep enough to store 4k samples.
-The interface has changed from GbE/Captan style to AXI-LITE.
+The memory interface has changed from the custom GbE/Captan style to AXI-LITE.

+When this module is instantiated the AXI interconnect will need to be told what base address to use (use anything that lines up with a 512k byte boundary), and how big the memory window should be (401408 bytes actual, use 512k bytes).
+See the file spybuffers.vhd for the memory map of the various spy buffers.
+All spy buffers are 32 bits wide, which means that two 16 bit samples are packed into each 32 bit word.

 ## Timing Endpoint